sparkfun/Qwiic_Template_Py/README.md

 So for the BME280 package, which is defined in PyPi as ‘sparkfun-qwiic-bme280’, would be placed in a directory named ‘qwiic_bme280’ in the drivers folder.

-To add a driver/package to the qwiic repository, do the following steps:
+To add a driver/package to the Qwiic repository, do the following steps:
-* Clone the qwiic repository
+* Clone the Qwiic repository
 ```git clone git@github.com:sparkfun/Qwiic_Py.git```
 * Move to the drivers directory
 ```cd Qwiic_Py/qwiic/drivers```